luo-s/node-fs/README.md

   - `appendFileAsync(path, data)`: append a file asynchronously with a callback function.
   - `appendFilePromise(path, data)`: append a file asynchronously with a promise.

+- `stream.js` introduces async functions that read and write data streamingly (chunk by chunk).
+Reading and writing files could be stressful and potentially slow down the programming due to processing large files.
+It is important that processing large files streamingly, piece by piece, to improve memory efficiency and performance, and aviod block other tasks in the Node.js event loop.
+Also, streaming method in Node.js integrates seamlessly with piping machanisms.

+  - `readStream(path, chunkByte)`: read a file streamingly with a customized chuck size.
+  - `writeStream(source, destination, chunkByte)`: overwrite destination file with the source file streamingly, with a customized chunk size.
+  - `writeFromFile(source, destination)`: overwrite destination file with the source file streamingly with piping machanisms.

 - `reset.js` resets test.txt file back to the default ("This is a test.")